 The safest sunscreen formulations use non-nano zinc oxide or titanium dioxide as their active ingredients, which provide broad-spectrum UVA and UVB protection without harmful chemicals.

 Non-nano zinc oxide and titanium dioxide are considered the safest sunscreen ingredients due to their minimal skin penetration, low irritation, and photostability.
 They are a good alternative to chemical sunscreens.
+But there are also many chemical sunscreen formulations that not only protect but also nourish your skin, without any harmful ingredients.

 Key takeaways